learnk8s/learnk8s.io/_blog/installing-docker-and-kubernetes-on-windows/index.md

 ## 2. Installing Docker and Kubernetes on Windows 10 Home

-If you're planning on using Docker and Kubernetes locally, you can probably save yourself from installing other Docker Machine tool such as Docker Toolbox.
+If you're planning on using Windows 10 Home or Student edition, you can probably save yourself from installing another Docker Machine tool such as Docker Toolbox.

 You should use minikube as a remote Docker daemon as well as your local Kubernetes cluster.